 Because the token must be using the same method as the server, a separate token is required for each server login, so users need a different token for each Web site or network they use.

 More advanced hardware tokens use microprocessor-based smart cards to calculate one-time passwords.

 Smart cards have several advantages for strong authentication, including data storage capacity, processing power, portability, and ease of use.

-They are inherently more secure than other OTP tokens because they generate a unique, non-reusable password for each authentication event, store personal data, and they do not transmit personal or private data over the network.
+They are inherently more secure than other OTP tokens because they generate a unique, non-reusable password for each authentication event, store personal data, and do not transmit confidential or private data over the network.

-Smart cards can also include additional strong authentication capabilities such as PKI, or Public Key Infrastructure certificates.
+Smart cards can also include strong authentication capabilities such as PKI or Public Key Infrastructure certificates.

 When used for PKI applications, the smart card device can provide core PKI services, including encryption, digital signature, and private key generation and storage.